-The point behind this spoken queries patent is that the search engine decided that it should tell the searcher the birthdate for the inventor’s father.
-This was done based upon the fact that the “HIS” in that second query was stressed, to indicate that it was about the father, and not the son mentioned in that first query.
+The point behind this spoken queries patent is that the search engine decided that it should tell the searcher the birthdate of the inventor’s father.
+This was done based upon the fact that the “HIS” in that second query was stressed to indicate that it was about the father and not the son mentioned in that first query.

-The patent tells us of a “stress score” for spoken queries that could include “volume, pitch, frequency, duration between each spoken words, and spoken duration of words or phrases,” and it tells us that “By comparing the stress score for the pronoun to a threshold, an implementation may determine that the stress score indicates that the pronoun is stressed or not.”
+The patent tells us of a “stress score” for spoken queries that could include “volume, pitch, frequency, duration between each spoken word, and spoken duration of words or phrases.”
+It tells us that “By comparing the stress score for the pronoun to a threshold, an implementation may determine that the stress score indicates that the pronoun is stressed or not.”

 The impact of a stressed query?
 The spoken queries patent says, “For example, if a pronoun is stressed, it may indicate that it refers to a concept from an immediately preceding query, while a pronoun that is not stressed may refer to a concept from a query that occurred earlier in a series of received queries.”
 It’s an interesting assumption that does sound like it uses how people actually convey information during inquiries when they are having conversations.
 The patent does tell us about some of the science behind this determination about stressed pronouns: